DomenicoTanzarella/predictingEuro24winner/README.md

 **Domenico Tanzarella**

 #### Executive summary

-The data is related to past performances of Eupean soccer national teams.
+The goal of this project is to define a model that can predict the outcome of Euro 2024 soccer based on historycal data

 #### Rationale

-Why should anyone care about this question?
+Machine Learning is at the peak of the hype cycle, but still hard to understand for most people.
+Conversely, Soccer is an extremely popular, followed and well understood sport

-Soccer is an extrmely popular sport and can drive interest to technologies like ML.
+Leveraging people interest in this popular sport and the Hype of Machine Learning the hope is to drive more interest into technologies like ML and AI.

 #### Research Question

-What are you trying to answer?
-Use Machine Learning to predict the winner of Euro 2024
+Can we build a machine learning model to predict the winner of the UEFA Euro 2024 tournament based on historical team and player data?
+Or in general build a predictive model for figuring out UEFA Euro cup winners based on historical data?

 #### Data Sources

-What data will you use to answer you question?
-The dataset comes from [Kaggle](https://www.kaggle.com/datasets/piterfm/football-soccer-uefa-euro-1960-2024/code)
+There are many source of data for players and teams, such as:

+  - Kaggle: Dataset "European Football Database" [Kaggle](https://www.kaggle.com/datasets/piterfm/football-soccer-uefa-euro-1960-2024/code)
+  - Kaggle: Dataset Euro 2024 players dataset [Kaggle](https://www.kaggle.com/datasets/damirdizdarevic/uefa-euro-2024-players)
+  - Fifa National Team ranking (as at June 10th 2024) [Kaggle](https://inside.fifa.com/fifa-world-ranking/men?dateId=id14415)

+The above listed Datasets will be used for the project

 #### Methodology
-What methods are you using to answer the question?

 To frame the task, we will refer back to a standard process in industry for data projects called CRISP-DM.
 This process provides a framework for working through a data problem.

+This is a classification problem so I expect to:

+    Collect data from above listed data sources

+    Perform Data exploration, data cleaning and aggregation as needed

+    Train KNN, Logistic Regression, Decision Trees and SVM, also train with Neural Networks

+    Once the best model has been found, apply it to the Euro 2024 roster and predict both individual games and final winner.

 #### Results
-What did your research find?
+The model with the best accuracy and f1-score will be deployed for the Euro 2024 predictions.

-Spain will win Euro2024: a result that matches common sense.
+In my case Logistic Regression was the best performing mode, and according to it Spain will win Euro2024, which is a result that matches common sense despite Spain not being ranked the highest in the FIFA ranming system.

-#### Next steps
-- Playbook can be optimized: a lot of code is repeated, so there is an opportunity to do better
-- Cross validation can be used to improve the performance of the classifiers
-- Neural Networks, XGBoost could be used
-- Add more data from the past, and verify accuracy improvment

 #### Outline of project